Indianapolis Bathroom Renovation Pricing: A Realistic June 2026 Estimate

 How Indianapolis Compares to Other US Cities

-When you look at the United States overall, Indianapolis remains a relatively affordable place to renovate.
-Our average of $15,165 USD is significantly lower than what homeowners are paying in coastal or high-density markets.
+When you look at the United States overall, Indianapolis remains a relatively affordable place to renovate, though the gap is closing.
+Our average of $14,944 USD is significantly lower than what you would pay in coastal cities.
+For example, a bathroom renovation in Boston averages $23,760 USD.
+If you were doing this project in Portland, youβd be looking at a staggering $37,375 USD on average.

 Is 2026 a Good Time for Bathroom Renovation in Indianapolis?